elkraneo/A11Y-SC-NYC/Sources/A11Y-SC-NYC/Documentation.docc/Glossary.md

 # Glossary
-A list of terms used in visionOS
+A list of terms used in visionOS.

 ## Overview